fossabot/Deploy_DDS/README.md

 ---
 ## Installation:

-:fire:  Clone the repository in your './home ' directory.
+:fire:  Clone the repository in your './home ' directory.'

 :fire:  Open your ./bashrc file and add Sourcing line at the bottom of file.
 Replace "path to" with your system location